Winter is comfort time.

 Winter is the season of meat, red wine and truffles.
 It’s a time we can relax around a table eating good food and drinking great reds as we enjoy the company of friends.
 Heartier dishes are popular in winter, as our bodies require more sustenance to maintain heat.

 Our best restaurants feature seasonal winter menus that utilise and celebrate our special winter foods.
-Comfort foods such as ribs and roasts grace winter menus, including the grills of Fire Cue, Tribeca, and the newly-opened Buffalo Sears.
+Comfort foods such as ribs and roasts grace winter menus, including the grills of Fire Cue, and Tribeca.

 Others celebrate the culture of colder climates, The D’Arcy Arms bringing out Beef and Guinness pie, washed down with an Irish ale.